Jumbo elephant statue on Tufts campus with students walking by

-This directory provides a comprehensive listing of all of the courses offered by Tufts Gordon Institute that are available for undergraduate enrollment.
+This directory provides a comprehensive listing of all of the courses offered by Tufts Gordon Institute and the Derby Entrepreneurship Center at Tufts that are available for undergraduate enrollment.
 All students across Tufts University are welcome to take these courses.

-To ensure our students' safety and wellbeing during the global pandemic, some on-campus courses have been converted to online or hybrid learning experiences.
-Please reference Tufts University's Student Information System (SIS) to confirm course locations.
+Course offerings can vary by semester.
+Please reference Tufts University's Student Information System (SIS) to confirm course details.
 Visit the Derby Entrepreneurship Center site to view the latest information about ENT courses.

 The following courses are open to only undergraduate students enrolled at Tufts University.